numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 Tea: Can we give some more explanation here?

 For these reasons we measure **runtime** to reach a target value, that is the number of function evaluations needed to reach a quality indicator target value denoted as fixed-target scenario in the following.
+Runtime is well-interpretable meaningful with respect to the real-world as it is proportional to the time needed to solve a problem but avoids the shortcomings of CPU measurements that are depends on parameters like programming langage, coding style, ... that are difficult to control.
+It also has a ratio scale.

 .. [#] The transformation :math:`x\mapsto\log(1-x)` can alleviate the problem